ronhuafeng/dockerHDDM/README.md

 ## What is HDDM?
 HDDM is a python package for hierarchical drift diffusion modelling, see [here](http://ski.clps.brown.edu/hddm_docs/index.html) for more.

-## Why I build this docker image?
+## What's new about this docker image?
-There was a very nice HDDM docker image by Mads ([@madslupe](https://hub.docker.com/r/madslupe/hddm)).
-However, this docker image doesn't include `ipyparallel`, a package we need to run multiple chains in **parallel**.
-Given that running multiple chains to check the convergence is part of routine in Bayesian data analysis now, it's important to make this process easier and faster. `ipyparallel` can help us if we use HDDM.
+This docker image was based on a previous HDDM docker image by Mads ([@madslupe](https://hub.docker.com/r/madslupe/hddm)).
+However, Mads' image doesn't include `ipyparallel`, a package we need to run multiple chains in **parallel**.
+Given that running multiple chains to check the convergence is part of pipeline in Bayesian data analysis now, it's important to make it easier to run multiple chains.

+Besides, the plotting function in the original `HDDM` was a bit outdated.
+We included a few new python packages that are used for plotting or inference (`seaborn`, `plotly`, `Arviz`, `pymc3`, and `bambi`).

+In the `example` folder of this docker image (see below on how to use this image), you can find three example jupyter notebook: one for parallel processing, one for reproducing the [official tutorial](http://ski.clps.brown.edu/hddm_docs/tutorial.html), and one for converting HDDM model objects into `ArviZ` InferenceData.

 ## How to use this docker image
 ### Installation